BonesOfGiants/vault-plugin-secrets-nats/README.md

 ## 🛠️ Setup

-To use the plugin, you must first enable it with Vault.
+To use the plugin, you must first enable it with OpenBao.
 This example mounts the plugin at the path `nats-secrets`:

 First run the development setup: